Acute Cholecystitis

 View Patient Education

 Acute cholecystitis is inflammation of the gallbladder that develops over hours, usually because a gallstone obstructs the cystic duct.
 Symptoms include right upper quadrant pain and tenderness, sometimes accompanied by fever, chills, nausea, and vomiting.
-Abdominal ultrasonography detects the gallstone and sometimes the associated inflammation.
-Treatment usually involves antibiotics and cholecystectomy.
+Abdominal ultrasound detects the gallstone and sometimes the associated inflammation.
+Treatment is with early cholecystectomy when possible.

 (See also Overview of Biliary Function.)

 Acute cholecystitis is the most common complication of cholelithiasis.
-In fact, 95% of patients with acute cholecystitis have cholelithiasis.
+In fact, 90% of patients with acute cholecystitis have cholelithiasis (1).
 When a stone becomes impacted in the cystic duct and persistently obstructs it, acute inflammation results.
 Bile stasis triggers release of inflammatory enzymes (eg, phospholipase A, which converts lecithin to lysolecithin, which then may mediate inflammation).

 If acute inflammation resolves then continues to recur, the gallbladder becomes fibrotic and contracted and does not concentrate bile or empty normally—features of chronic cholecystitis.